shrugs/songaday.world/README.md

   - what's happening is that initialData is still known for a pageload that occurs while logged in so when we nuke the token, we end up calling useSWR with the old initial data
   - a solution is to only provide initialData on the first invocation at all
 - [ ] include spotify, bandcamp, etc links in model/ui
-- [ ] on instrumental tracks, don't show mood, beard, or instrument
+- [x] on instrumental tracks, use constant instrumental topic grapic
-- [ ] replace react-spring with basic css animations
+- [x] replace react-spring with basic css animations
+- [ ] add basic SEO tags for social
+- [ ] add human strings for all filter keys and properties
+- [ ] make sure all background colors work with black text on them
+  - when this inevitably doesn't work, add dark mode toggle to all location configs
+- [ ] add clickable link to song card for going to song page